 Meanwhile, other popular passion investments such as art and wine came a distant second with 57% or respondents indicating interest, while jewellery came in third at 50%.

-But since you’re reading this article, you probably have purer ambitions to become a real investor, and not just some opportunistic Carousell scalper.
+But since you’re reading this article, you probably have purer ambitions to become a real investor.
 In that case, read on to find out how you can get started in the potentially lucrative world of luxury watch investing.

 Reasons to invest in luxury timepieces